etemesi254/zune-image/zune-jpeg/README.md

 The implementation aims to have the following goals achieved, in order of importance

-1. Safety - Do not segfault on errors or invalid input, panics are okay, but should be fixed when reported. `unsafe` should be used sparingly
+1. Safety - Do not segfault on errors or invalid input.
+Panics are okay, but should be fixed when reported. `unsafe` is only used for SIMD intrinsics, and can be turned off entirely both at compile time and at runtime.
 2. Speed - Get the data as quickly as possible, which means
     1. Platform intrinsics code where justifiable
     2. Carefully written platform independent code that allows the